AcidicSoil/RPG/README.md

 ## Umbrella terms

 **Reusable cheat sheet — “Key ideas & how to apply them.”**

+To address the ambiguity of natural language plans, we propose the Repository Planning Graph (RPG), a structured representation that encodes repository functionality and implementation logic as nodes and edges.
+Building on RPG, we develop ZeroRepo, a framework for repository generation from scratch.
+This section first introduces the structure of RPG (§3.1), and then explains how ZeroRepo constructs it through proposal-level planning (§3.2) and implementation-level refinement (§3.3).
+The overall pipeline is shown in Figure 1(A-B).

 Analysis of Novelty Examples The novelty cases illustrate two key observations.
 First, novelty captures meaningful extensions rather than random noise: in MLKit-Py, we see coherent additions such as Prophet forecasting, STL